Cooum River

 Its source is in a place by the Kesavaram Anaicut built across Kallar river in Vellore district adjoining Chennai district.
-From its origin in the Kesavaram village to Thandurai (Pattabiram), Thiruverkadu Anaikat, the river remains unpolluted.
-Beyond this, the river is highly polluted till its mouth in the Bay of Bengal.
+From its origin in the Kesavaram village to Thandurai (Pattabiram), Avadi, Thiruverkadu Anaikat, the river remains unpolluted.
+Beyond this point, the river is highly polluted till its mouth on the Bay of Bengal.
 In Chennai district, the river flows through three corporation zones—Kilpauk, Nungambakkam and Triplicane—for a total length of 16 km.

-Owing to intensive use of surface water upstream for agriculture, indiscriminate pumping of groundwater leading to reduced base flow in the river, formation of sand bar at the mouth of the river, discharge of untreated sewage and industrial effluents and encroachment along the banks, the river, especially the downstream, has been highly polluted.
-In 2018 alone, about 21,665 tonnes of waste was removed from the river.
+Owing to the intensive use of surface water upstream for agriculture, indiscriminate pumping of groundwater leading to reduced base flow in the river, formation of a sand bar at the mouth of the river, discharge of untreated sewage and industrial effluents, and encroachment along the banks, the river, especially downstream, has been highly polluted.
+In 2018 alone, about 21,665 tonnes of waste were removed from the river.